A stochastic optimization algorithm for revenue maximization in a service system with balking customers: Introduction

-Our work follows in the tradition of \cite{ChenLiuHong2024}, in that it also develops an SGA-based online learning-based dynamic pricing method aimed at identifying the revenue-maximizing price in a setting that includes congestion effects.
+Our work follows in the tradition of \cite{ChenLiuHong2024}, in that it also develops an SGD-based online learning dynamic pricing algorithm aimed at identifying the revenue-maximizing price in a setting that includes congestion effects.
 In \cite{ChenLiuHong2024}, these congestion effects are incorporated into the objective function through a term proportional to the mean stationary queue length, while the arrival rate depends solely on the current price level.
 It is assumed that the function $\lambda(p)$ is known, while the customers' service-time characteristics are not.
-The price adaptation scheme involves observations of customer delays, where in the proofs it plays a central role that the queue process is geometrically ergodic \cite[Lemma 2]{ChenLiuHong2024}.
 This approach necessitates assuming that the moment-generating and cumulant-generating functions of service and inter-arrival times satisfy certain Cramér-type conditions.
 The analysis relies on a specific construction for the inter-arrival and service time distributions to enable the use of conventional IPA.
-Specifically, their setup involves a sequence of independent and identically distributed random variables \( (U_n)_{n \in \mathbb{N}} \), where the \( n \)-th inter-arrival time, for a given price \( \lambda(p) \), is modeled as \( U_n / \lambda(p) \); a similar construction is applied to the service times. {Notably, this definition implies that the effective arrival process is not congestion-dependent.
+Specifically, their setup involves a sequence of independent and identically distributed random variables \( (U_n)_{n \in \mathbb{N}} \), where the \( n \)-th inter-arrival time is modeled as \( U_n / \lambda(p) \) given that the price is $p$; a similar construction is applied to the service times. {Notably, this definition implies that the effective arrival process is not congestion-dependent.
 In contrast, our approach avoids imposing such a structure, in that we assume that the inter-arrival distribution depends on both the price and the workload.}